CodingInLondon/bitcoinmining-creative-uses/list.md

-# Creative Uses of Timestamping
+# Bitcoin and Energy - List of References

 This is a collection of concrete examples of usage of Bitcoin mining around the world.
 It's a bullet-point version of the article [Bitcoin and Energy: The Weird Economics of Timestamping](https://www.opcodeconsulting.com/post/the-weird-economics-of-timestamping)